(If this blog speaks to you please share it on Twitter and Facebook)

 Right now in later life things have never been better.
 I am living in the most exciting and fulfilling period of my life.
 I have a deeply gratifying career that is 180 degrees from where you are.
 I live in a country, Mexico, filled with magic and adventure, a universe away from your life in Africa.

 But for what’s its worth, here is my spin on a wisdom that I have discovered through my life’s teachers of momentous loss, grievous disappointment, and complete unpredictability.
+This concrete advice I offer to the younger me.

 - Life is messy.
 It never turns out the way you planned.
 In the end it is better to be a realist and not a dreamy idealist.
 Naïve idealism can keep you disappointed, depressed, and disillusioned.
 It can also keep you trying to control the uncontrollable, depend on people (as well as yourself) behaving in rational and adult ways, and create fantasies of how you want things to turn out.
 In a strange way, this realization of the messiness of life normalizes things when you go through hurtful relationships, jobs that are disappointing, and unrealizable dreams.
 It also helps us let go of the illusion that we are in control in life.